-You need to be of legal age to marry in your state, and your fiance needs to be legally available to marry you in their country, so not only age, but any prior marriages have to be cleared up.
-So, some states like California has what is it six month waiting period or cooling off period or whatever they call it?
+You need to be of legal age to marry in your state, and your fiancé needs to be legally available to marry you in their country, so prior marriages have to be cleared up.
+If you’re divorced there might be a time limit before you can remarry (for example in California).
+If there’s a time limit in your state, you must make sure that’s expired before you apply.

-And then of course you have to meet the financial requirements, 100% of the poverty level, which will go up to 125 to get the Green Card once they get here.
-What else?
-Am I missing anything?
+You also need to meet the financial requirements — 100% of the poverty level, which increases to 125% to obtain a green card once they get here.

-And then of course as we mentioned before you have to be a U.S. citizen if you’re a Green Card holder you cannot do a fiance Visa.
-You can get married and do a Spousal Visa as a Green Card holder, and it will take quite a big longer, but it can be done.
+Note, you must be a U.S. citizen to sponsor a K-1 visa.
+If you’re a green card holder you cannot sponsor a K-1 visa.
+You can get married and apply for a spousal visa as a green card holder, and it will take quite a bit longer, but it can be done.